 Our insurance will not cover our vans once they cross the U.S. Border into Mexico.
 We cover transports anywhere in the United States and Canada.

 Although we provide patient transport everywhere else in the United States, we have a minimum of 500 miles.
 If your needs are just under that minimum, sometimes it’s a good idea just to get a quote from us anyway.
 Often, people find that after doing all their research, paying our minimum is still the best option.

 Yes.
-However, the more notice that you can give us, the better the chance is of making that happen on the specific date and time that you need.
+The more notice that you can give us, the more likely that we are able to fill this request for the specific date and time that you need.

 The best way to receive a quote or a call back after hours is through our email system.
-The email requests are sent directly to the “on call” supervisor who will respond by email or phone, whichever you prefer.
+The email requests are sent directly to the on-call supervisor who will respond by email or phone, whichever you prefer.